meta data for this page

 - If so, we create a new contact under that client for the user and raise the ticket under them

-- If not, we leave the email in the inbox to be actioned manually
+- If not, we leave the email in the inbox to be actioned manually (or if the unknown senders setting is enabled we create the ticket with no contact/client)

-- If the email was successfully processed (e.g. a ticket raised / reply added) the message is moved to the ITFlow folder once attachments are processed
+- If the email was successfully processed (e.g. a ticket raised / reply added), the message is moved to the ITFlow folder once attachments are processed

 Notes